GabrielLins64/php-intro/README.md

 If you go to the Packagist.org website, you can browse and search for packages.

 Any open source project using Composer is recommended to publish their packages on Packagist.
 A library does not need to be on Packagist to be used by Composer, but it enables discovery and adoption by other developers more quickly.

 ---

+## PHP Standards Recommendations (PSR)

+The PHP Standard Recommendation (PSR) is a PHP specification published by the [PHP Framework Interop Group](https://www.php-fig.org/).
+Similar to Python PIPs, it serves the standardization of programming concepts in PHP.
+The aim is to enable interoperability of components and to provide a common technical basis for implementation of proven concepts for optimal programming and testing practices.
+The PHP-FIG is formed by several PHP frameworks founders.

+You can find the PSRs in details on [PHP-FIG](https://www.php-fig.org/psr/).

+---